88Mangos/88mangos.github.io/content/projects/2024-12_15459_QC/index.md

 ---

 ##### Code
 I wrote a few programs for the class: some in Python (Jupyter Notebooks) to familiarize myself with the basic quantum operations.
 Then, I wrote a program in C to simulate computations using pbits (probablistic bits) and qubits.
-Check out the [GitHub Repository](https://github.com/88Mangos/15-459-s) for the code, and check out my video solutions to all the exercises on YouTube [15-459, Tyler Yang](https://www.youtube.com/playlist?list=PL3GOEn9w3tYw-xPtlSl2BJiwPpruxQrwL).
+Check out the [GitHub Repository](https://github.com/88Mangos/15-459-s) for the code, and check out [my video solutions](https://www.youtube.com/playlist?list=PL3GOEn9w3tYw-xPtlSl2BJiwPpruxQrwL) to all the exercises on YouTube.

 If you'd like to watch the lectures yourself, Professor O'Donnell has provided them [here](https://www.youtube.com/playlist?list=PLm3J0oaFux3bF48kurxGR6jrmPaQf6lkN)!
+It's a long journey, as my comment under the first video in the series would suggest - but it's worth it!

+I have gotten approval to post these solutions to the exercises from Professor O'Donnell.
+However, don't just look at my solutions - work through the problems yourself.
+They will be tricky, especially if you have not taken any theoretical computer science (I had not taken 15-251 yet when I self-studied this course) but it will teach you a lot.

 ---